-(ii) The reduction of secured and unsecured wholesale funding appropriate.
-A firm should also consider the effectiveness of its diversification strategy.
+(ii) The reduction of secured and unsecured wholesale funding

 This includes an assessment of the type and geographical location of the counterparty, the level of creditor seniority, the nature of the relationship the firm has with the counterparty, the type of underlying collateral (if applicable), and the speed of outflow.
 The risk of shortening tenors should also be assessed.